Questions for your Physicians or Breast Surgeon:

 Their website page (here) “Breast Density: What is it and what does it mean for me?” is a good overview of breast density for patients.
 This site is created for patients by the American Society of Breast Surgeons.

 This page (here) “Breast Density Classification can be Unreliable” outlines the difficulty of “grading” breast density by radiologists and lets you know it is currently an imperfect science.
 This non-profit organization provides excellent patient resources about breast cancer.

 Excellent educational resources are available (here) about breast density.
 “Are You Dense” is a non-profit organization dedicated to educating the public about the risks and screening challenges of dense breast tissue and its impact on missed, delayed and advanced stage breast cancer to reduce advanced disease and mortality.

 More Detailed References:

-If you want to get deep into the details about breast screening, this free 30-page pdf document has guidelines to help clinicians appropriately screen women for breast cancer.
-You can easily register (here) as a non-professional to get access.
-Once registered and logged in, click (here) to view this document.
+If you want to get deep into the details about breast screening, this free pdf 70 page document (here) It lists guidelines to help clinicians appropriately screen women for breast cancer.
+You can easily register (here) as a non-professional to get access to more information about breast cancer.